rshiggin/dh-abstracts/README.md

 Questions and comments?
 Need help with installation?
 Contact me at [rshiggin.net](http://www.rshiggins.net),  [@richardshiggins](https://twitter.com/richardshiggins), or [IUScholarWorks](https://scholarworks.iu.edu/people).

 __Abstracts Collection__
 This collection provides a central location for search, discovery, and preservation of conference abstracts submitted by attendees.
-The software platform, Xtensible Text Format (XTF), enables powerful indexing, keyword search, and faceted browsing for the material, all which has been encoded in TEI/XML.
+The software platform, eXtensible Text Framework (XTF), enables powerful indexing, keyword search, and faceted browsing for the material, all which has been encoded in TEI/XML.
 The current version, orginally implemented in approximately 2004, can be found here [digitalhumanities.org/dh-abstracts/search](http://digitalhumanities.org/dh-abstracts/search).
 The project work on this version so far has updated and rewritten the XTF implementation, improved the user interface, standardized display and documentation, and performed initial improvements on the XML encoded data.

+For more on the eXtensible Text Framework, see the site maintained by the California Digital Library [http://xtf.cdlib.org](http://xtf.cdlib.org).
+The platform is in wide use by libraries for maintaining finding aids and managing archival metadata.

-__Project Summary__
+__Project Summary by Phase__

 1. Fix the present site (completed)
   * upgrade software